adrianRfeeger/ezShareCPAP/README.md

     5. If ezShareCPAP is already listed and enabled, try removing it and re-adding it.
 ![image](https://github.com/user-attachments/assets/046be7ac-c767-4325-8c6c-f3b30778b2d0)

-### Application Crashes or Unresponsiveness

-- **Check Log Files:**
-  - Review the `application.log` file in the application's directory for error messages.

-- **Update the Application:**
-  - Ensure you're using the latest version of ezShareCPAP from the [GitHub repository](https://github.com/adrianrfeeger/ezShareCPAP).

-- **Reinstall Dependencies:**
-  - If running from source, reinstall the required Python packages:

-    ```bash
-    pip install --force-reinstall -r requirements.txt
-    ```

 ### Permissions Issues

 - **Full Disk Access:**